 Greely Stevenson Curtis, on leaving the Boston Latin School, entered the office of a civil engineer.
-In 1851, forced to leave the Lawrence Scientific School because of eye problems he sailed before the mast to Europe in a ship en route to the Mediterranean.
-From 1851-1852 he took a walking tour of Italy and France.
-Upon his return, he went to San Francisco where he worked in his brother, James', store and sailed as supercargo to Manila and the East Indies on a ship sent by James.
+In 1851, forced to leave the Lawrence Scientific School because of eye problems, he sailed before the mast to Europe in a ship en route to the Mediterranean.
+From 1851-1852, he took a walking tour of Italy and France.
+Upon his return, he went to San Francisco, where he worked in his brother James's store and sailed as supercargo to Manila and the East Indies on a ship sent by James.
 He returned to California in 1855 and joined a party of gold-seeking engineers.
-From 1856-57, he worked as an engineer on the London and Port Stanley Railroad in St. Thomas, Canada and on a railroad in Pictou, Nova Scotia.
+From 1856-1857, he worked as an engineer on the London and Port Stanley Railroad in St. Thomas, Canada, and on a railroad in Pictou, Nova Scotia.
 He returned to Boston in 1858.

 The Appleton Family

 Of particular interest are the Civil War papers of Hannah Elizabeth Stevenson and Greely Stevenson Curtis.
 Hannah Elizabeth Stevenson, an outspoken abolitionist, was a nurse during the war at several hospitals in Washington, D.C. and Maryland.
-Her papers include correspondence written from 1861-63.
-Greely Stevenson Curtis served as a captain in the Second Mass.
-Volunteer Infantry and later as a major and lieutenant colonel in the First Mass.
+Her papers include correspondence written from 1861-1863.
+Greely Stevenson Curtis served as a captain in the 2nd Mass.
+Volunteer Infantry and later as a major and lieutenant colonel in the 1st Mass.
 Volunteer Cavalry.
-His papers, 1861-67, include letters written to his family and friends and to his fiancee Harriot Appleton, and his active duty and postwar papers, such as orders, promotions, etc.
+His papers, 1861-1867, include letters written to his family and friends and to his fiancée Harriot Appleton, and his active duty and postwar papers, such as orders, promotions, etc.

 The Stevenson papers also represent medical interests.
 Included is the correspondence and medical journal of Jonathan Greely Stevenson, a prominent Boston physician and active educational reformer.